Abdullah-Alrefaey/Full-Scene-Animation/README.md

 * Make an interaction between the robotic body and an object.

 ## Description
-This project is about .....
+This project is about ..... some blah blah here

 ## Basic Usage (Keyboard Shortcuts)
 Using the keyboard in upper or lower case, you could test the movement of the body and its animation.